JustinBeckwith/linkinator/README.md

     --config
         Path to the config file to use.
 Looks for `linkinator.config.json` by default.

+    --concurrency
+          The number of connections to make simultaneously.
+Defaults to 100.

     --recurse, -r
         Recurively follow links on the same root domain.